Powerlearnproject/se-assignment-day-2-git-and-github-Gratitude311/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+**Pull request** is a request to merge changes from one branch into another, mostly from a feature branch into the main branch.
+It serves as a collaboration tool allowing developers to review, discuss, and approve code before integrating it into the main project

+## How Pull Requests Facilitate Coded Review and Collaboration

+- It encourages code review
+- It ensures code quality as developers can catch bugs and maintain consistency
+- It supports discussions through comments and feedback
+- It makes it easy to track changes by maintaining the history of discussions
+- It allows safe experimentation

+## Steps to Create and Merge a Pull Request

+- Create a Feature Branch locally
+- Open a Pull Request on GitHub
+- Team members review and approve the Pull Request
+- Merge the Pull Request

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

+## Forking

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.